HandsOnRobotics/pupper-v3-documentation/docs/index.rst

 Everything is open source and you can build Pupper yourself for about $2000.
 Join our `Hands-On Robotics Discord community <https://discord.gg/qbmaU8NmP2>`_ to ask questions, share your progress, and get help from others!

+Pupper is made possible by the generous support of `Hands-On Robotics <https://www.handsonrobotics.org>`_.

 .. image:: _static/home/pupper_hero.jpeg
     :align: center